Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 a.
 That are in the location, water column or artificial conditions specified in a valid aquaculture permit issued pursuant to R.I.
 Gen. Laws § 20-10-3 or that have been taken by the holder of such permit from the location, water column or artificial conditions specified in such permit, or,

-12. “DEM” means the RI Department of Environmental Management.
+12. “DEM” means the Rhode Island Department of Environmental Management.

 13. “Designated temperature control” or “Thermally impacted area” means an area designated by the Department in which aquaculturists must comply with more stringent temperature controls for harvested shellfish.
 These areas have been determined to be Winnapaug Pond, Quonochontaug Pond, Ninigret Pond, Potter Pond, Point Judith Pond, Island Park Cove (Spectacle Cove), Hog Island Cove and Great Salt Pond.

-14. “Director” means the Director of the RI Department of Environmental Management or his or her duly appointed agents.
+14. “Director” means the Director of the Rhode Island Department of Environmental Management or his/her duly appointed agents.

-15. “DOH” means the RI Department of Health.
+15. “DOH” means the Rhode Island Department of Health.

 16. “Harvest” means the act of removing shellstock with the intention of not returning to the water after husbandry practices.
 Harvest commences when the first shellfish not returned to the water is removed from the water on any given day, or is exposed by the receding tide.